Dave Portnoy: 2013 Boston mayoral campaign

-In 2013, he ran for mayor of Boston after Mayor Thomas Menino retired.
+In 2013, he ran for mayor of Boston after mayor Thomas Menino retired.
 During the 2013 Boston mayoral election, he identified as a libertarian.
 After raising more than $17,000 in campaign contributions, he failed to submit enough nomination signatures to qualify for the ballot.

 Personal life

 Relationships

 Portnoy married Renee Satterthwaite in 2009, and they separated in 2017.
 Portnoy has stated that he has allowed Renee access to all his money for her allegiance during the early days of Barstool.
-From March 2021 to November 2023, Portnoy dated model Silvana Mojica.
+From March 2021 to November 2023, Portnoy dated Silvana Mojica.

 Finances

 In 2004, Portnoy filed for bankruptcy protection after large gambling losses.
 He owed $59,000 to credit card companies and $18,000 to his father.
-In January 2020, a tax lien for $11,795 was filed against Portnoy by the U.S. Securities and Exchange Commission.
+In January 2020, a tax lien for $11,795 was filed against Portnoy by the United States Securities and Exchange Commission.

 In 2019, Portnoy said his net worth was around $100 million, which was before he received his payout from Penn Entertainment.

 Residences

-Portnoy owns four personal residences worth a total of $65 million.
+Portnoy owns five personal residences worth a total of $95 million.
 His purchase of a 5,200 square foot residence in Nantucket for $43 million in 2023 was the highest price ever paid for a residence in the state of Massachusetts.
+In October 2025 he purchased a record-breaking $27.75 million 10,000 square foot waterfront compound in Islamorada, Florida.
 In 2021, he bought a 6,000 square foot waterfront house in Miami for $14 million and a 5,700 square foot house in Montauk, New York for $9.8 million.
-He bought a fourth residence in Saratoga Springs, New York, a 1,522 sq. ft. house sitting on a 7,402 sq. ft. lot.
+He also bought a residence in Saratoga Springs, New York, a 1,522 sq. ft. house sitting on a 7,402 sq. ft. lot.
 He bought the house in March, 2023, for $1.4 million.